DeeMcCart/CI_PP2_HumbleNumble/README.md

 <ul> Rules:
     <li> All target results will be integers, ie no decimals or fractions.
 This makes it a little easier to guess. </li>
     <li> Each equation contains 3 numbers (operands) and 2 operators and must calculate to the target number.
-A guess which doesn't calculate correctly will be accepted (or wjhas been developed ill it - lets wait until the final version to discover!!)</li>
+A guess which doesn't calculate correctly will be accepted at Humble Numble V1.0 (the user may wish to strategically test out some number or oeprator combinations, while knowing that they will not solve the equation on this guess.  </li>
-(refer to 'how to play' for a full set of rules - https://deemccart.github.io/CI_PP2_HumbleNumble/)
+(refer to 'How To Play' for a full set of rules - https://deemccart.github.io/CI_PP2_HumbleNumble/)

 ### Responsive Mockup
 https://ui.dev/amiresponsive?url=https://deemccart.github.io/CI_PP2_HumbleNumble/